TheDolentCity/realms/src/content/docs/rules/realm-actions.md

 Only the side that initiates the battle must spend an action token on it.

 ## Pillage (1)
 You must perform the muster troops action before this can be performed.
 Engage civilians with your army or navy.
-This is devastating for the realm you attack, but will impact your honor and possibly the loyalty of your allies.
+This is devastating for the realm you attack, but will impact your honor and possibly the morale of your allies.

 ## Siege (1)
 You must perform the muster troops action before this can be performed.
 Engage a fortress or castle in a siege.
 This may transition into a battle if either side wishes to, otherwise the action has no immediate outcome.
-The realm that is sieged quickly loses food, health, morale, loyalty, and population until the siege ends.
+The realm that is sieged quickly loses food, health, morale, and population until the siege ends.

 The siege ends when the besieged surrender or the regent leading the siege does not spend their action on the siege.